Marc MacYoung?

 self-control, self-discipline, respect and commitment.

-Those aspects were instrumental in me getting out of "the
+Those aspects were instrumental in me getting out of "

 further into it).
 Those values also have